Activate or Deactivate Object Cache

 Redis' settings are defined in wp-config.php file.
 If you need to disable Redis for whatever reason, you can do this with the help of Seravo plugin, or by renaming the object-cache.php file with the following commands:

 Object cache can be enabled again by reversing these changes: just rename the file again with command

-mv object-cache.php object-cache.php.off.
-After the change you need to run the command
+mv object-cache.php.off object-cache.php.
+After this change it is recommended to run the command

-wp-purge-cache to make sure all the old data is purged.
+wp-purge-cache to make sure all the old server-side data is purged.